briantbutton/plebgpio/README.md

 # plebgpio

-**plebgpio** provides a high level API for GPIO operation of LEDs and buttons.&nbsp; It is configured with a simple config file using *"standard"* conventions.&nbsp; Control and telemetry passes through another handful of files.&nbsp; The config file and other files live in the "pleb" directory (`/etc/pleb/gpio/`).&nbsp;
+**plebgpio** provides a file-based API for GPIO operation of LEDs and buttons.&nbsp; Poke a value into a file to set an LED, or read a file to learn state of a button.&nbsp; A config file is offered to allow programmers to map GPIO pins to buttons or LEDs.&nbsp; All of the files are in the "pleb" directory (`/etc/pleb/gpio/`).&nbsp;

+A SystemD service runs in background which wrangles the GPIO and monitors/changes files, presenting a simple interface to applications.

 ### Highlights